 You must grant administrator consent in Microsoft Power BI to approve application permissions.

-6For use with data filter policies, grant the following minimum permissions:
+9To use data filter policies, grant the following permissions:

-- To allow the Data Access Management Secure Agent service to create data filter policies in tables:
+- Allow the Data Access Management Secure Agent service to create data filter policies in tables:

 Create UDF on Database.Schema cdam_control.default

-- To allow the Data Access Management Secure Agent service to apply a data filter policies:
+- Allow the Data Access Management Secure Agent service to apply data filter policies:

 Create filter policy to <table>